The GRE is Dystopian

 Some criticisms of the GRE are, in my opinion, well-said.
 For example, the fee to take the test is a ridiculously large $220.
 I was shocked by this number at first— while proctoring isn’t free, $220 seems exorbitant, especially in comparison with the $68 SAT fee.

-All this being said, there is a reason for the sky-high fee.
+All this being said, there is a reason the fee is so high.
 I discovered it when I came to take the test.

 The sinister aspect of the test gets even worse.
 At the same time that it’s selling the test for a high fee, the ETS also sells tons of very high-cost practice materials for it.
 This seems like obvious grifting: they simultaneously sell a gate to entry and the keys to unlock it, both at very high cost.
 Students who use official ETS study resources are at a major advantage.
 It all makes the GRE feel less like a disinterested evaluation of capabilities and more like an opportunity for ETS to line its pockets.